A US vehicle importer and eight other companies have submitted letters of intent to acquire debt-ridden SsangYong Motor, the company said on Friday.

 US-based Cardinal One Motors, SM Group, and Edison Motors Co confirmed they joined the race to acquire the financially troubled carmaker to expand their business portfolios.

-K-pop Motors Co, which mainly produces electric scooters, and pharmaceutical firm Park Seok-jeon & Co reportedly submitted LOIs.
+K-pop Motors Co mainly produces electric scooters, and pharmaceutical firm Park Seok-jeon & Co reportedly submitted LOIs.
 In April, they formed a strategic partnership to acquire SsangYong.
 The two companies could not be immediately reached for comment.

 US businessman Duke Hale, chief of Cardinal One Motors, founded HAAH Automotive Holdings Inc seven years ago to import vehicles from China for US sales and tried to acquire SsangYong through the business entity.